wlugmayr/chimerax-starmap/sphinx/rosetta_tab.rst

 ----------

 * **Map Resolution**:
-  The density map resolution.
-Should be the same value as used later in the *Analysis* tab.
+  Enter the gold-standard resolution of your density map.
-  Enter the value and press the *Return* or *Tab* button to update the value in both entry fields.
+  Enter the value and press the *Return* or *Tab* button to update also the corresponding value in the *Analysis* tab.

-.. _results_number:

 Density
 -------